10 – Your Own Special Way

 # 9 – Mama

 Even though this was at the beginning of the height of Genesis’s commercial popularity, the track “Mama,” was a pretty cool song for lack of a better description.
-Maybe it was the sinister laugh that Phil Collins laid out in the song’s mid section that made this one grow on us.
+Maybe it was the sinister laugh that Phil Collins laid out in the song’s midsection that made this one grow on us.
 The album that featured “Mama,” was released in 1983.
 It was simply titled Genesis.
+By 1983, Genesis had become just a three-piece band, a very successful three-piece band.
+In 1983 Genesis consisted of Phil Collins on vocals and drums, Mike Rutherford on bass and guitars and Tony Banks on keyboards.

 # 8 – Squonk

 The great track “Squonk,” was released on the A Trick of the Tail LP.
-Hey, doesn’t everyone love songs about mythical creatures.
+Hey, doesn’t everyone love songs about mythical creatures?
 More importantly for Phil Collins fans, the drummer’s vocal performance on the song is what secured his position as the band’s new lead singer in the wake of Peter Gabriel’s departure.
+With Peter gone, this was the first album to feature the quartet of Phil Collins on vocals and drums, Mike Rutherford on bass and guitars, Steve Hackett on guitars, and Tony Banks on keyboards.

 # 7 – The Musical Box